mkrechetov/mkrechetov.github.io/_posts/2022-11-11-CascadeMLE.markdown

 From time to time I experiment with this type of models on graphs.
 Last month Misha Chertkov formulated the following question to me: "Is there a closed-form formula (or an efficient algorithm) that computes the most probable final state of a cascade model?".
 Moreover: "What if we want to find K-th most probable final state?"; this question is related to rare event simulation.

-I decided to start with some simulations on small graphs, and in this post I will plot the full evolution and the graph of all possible outcomes of a cascade model with a few nodes.
-Given a graph and an initial infection, I will find all possible final states and, assuming that probability to spread and infection is $p$ everywhere, I will plot the corresponding symbolic probability to finish in a given final state.
+I decided to start with some simulations on small graphs, and in this post, I will plot the full evolution and the graph of all possible outcomes of a cascade model with a few nodes.
+Given a graph and an initial infection, I will find all possible final states and, assuming that the probability to spread and infection is $p$ everywhere, I will plot the corresponding symbolic probability to finish in a given final state.

 Preparations